-We have the relevant experience in the charity and not for profit sector to advise on complex and constantly evolving accounting issues which frequently crop up, as well as advising regarding the required meetings of members.
+We have the relevant experience in the charity and not for profit sector to advise on complex and constantly evolving accounting issues faced by these types of organisations, as well as advising regarding the required meetings of members.
 Just like organisations in the private sector, understanding and mitigating risk is essential but risk in the charity sector must be looked at with a slightly different approach in order to understand donations handling and recording, financial control procedures, and Gift Aid amongst other things.

 What makes an organisation 'not for profit'?